Proverbs 19:20

 Wisdom grows in those who humbly receive counsel and instruction.

-20 Listen to counsel and receive instruction, that you may be wise in your latter end.
+20 Listen to counsel and accept discipline, that you may be wise the rest of your days.

 Wisdom grows in those who humbly receive counsel and instruction.